Scripter17/url-cleaner/default_cleaner.md

 # The default cleaner

+The default cleaner is included by in URL Cleaner Engine and is intended for normal everyday use.

 The default cleaner is intended to always obey the following rules:

 - Cleaning the URL shouldn't cause any "meaningful semantic changes"<sup>[definition?]</sup> when opening the result.